milbot1992/nc-news/README.md

-# NC News
+# ME News
-Welcome to NC News!
-This repository contains the codebase for the NC News application, a social news aggregation, web content rating, and discussion website.
+Welcome to ME News!
+This repository contains the codebase for the ME News application, a social news aggregation, web content rating, and discussion website.

 ## Overview
-NC News is a full-stack application that allows users to view and interact with articles, comments, and users.
+ME News is a full-stack application that allows users to view and interact with articles, comments, and users.
 The application is built using the MERN (MongoDB, Express.js, React, Node.js) stack.

 ### Hosted link
 This repo is hosted here: https://me-news.netlify.app/login